 - 4.1.1 Every disclosure or suspicion of abuse from within or outside the School will be taken seriously and action taken in accordance with this policy. - 4.1.2 The child protection training provided to staff considers the types and signs of abuse staff should be aware of (Refer to Appendix 2) - 4.1.3 If a member of staff is concerned that a pupil may be suffering harm, the matter should be referred to the Designated Safeguarding Lead immediately.
 If a member of staff suspects or hears a disclosure of abuse, the procedures set out in Appendix 3 must be followed.
-If at any point there is a risk of immediate serious harm a referral should be made to Westminster Children's Services immediately. - 4.1.4 All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing.
-Records will include: - (a) a clear and comprehensive summary of the concern; - (b) details of how the concern was followed up and resolved; - (c) a note of any action taken, decisions reached and the outcome. - (d) If in doubt about recording requirements, staff should discuss with the DSL.
+If at any point there is a risk of immediate serious harm a referral should be made to Westminster Children's Services immediately. - 4.1.4 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This will not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+Staff must determine how best to build trusted relationships with children which facilitate communication. - 4.1.5 All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing.
+Records will include: - (a) a clear and comprehensive summary of the concern; - (b) details of how the concern was followed up and resolved; - (c) a note of any action taken, decisions reached and the outcome.

+(d) If in doubt about recording requirements, staff should discuss with the DSL.